Beyond Classical Attention: Quantum Attention for Scalable Computation: Related Work

-\paragraph{Quantum machine learning} Quantum machine learning (QML) algorithms have been developed for a wide array of classical ML tasks, such as clustering \cite{h20}, boosting \cite{am20}, support vector machine \cite{rml14}, principal component analysis \cite{lmr14_pca}, statistical query learning \cite{agy20}.
+\paragraph{Quantum machine learning} Quantum machine learning (QML) algorithms have been developed for a wide array of classical ML tasks, such as clustering \cite{h20}, boosting \cite{am20}, support vector machine \cite{rml14}, principal component analysis \cite{lmr14_pca}, statistical query learning \cite{agy20}. \cite{ckm+22} quantizes the classical transformer architecture and explores the potential of quantum computing in machine learning. \cite{gyc+24} comes up with a method combining transformer architecture with fault-tolerant quantum computing. \cite{szw+24} proposes a quantum self attention mechanism to solve the problem that the existing quantum machine learning model lacks self attention ability when processing high-dimensional data.
 In addition, quantum algorithms for learning quantum data have increasingly garnered attention in recent years.
 (See \cite{aa23} and references therein.)
 Conversely, QML algorithms can also inspire breakthroughs in classical ML algorithms.
+QMSAN enhances self attention mechanisms in natural language processing tasks through quantum computing~\cite{czf+25}.
 This was notably illustrated by Tang's algorithm for the recommendation system \cite{t19}.
 Since then, a long list of quantum-inspired (or so-called ``de-quantized'') algorithms have been proposed for tackling various tasks, such as principal component analysis \cite{t18}, low-rank approximation \cite{glt18,cgt+20}, linear regression \cite{gst20}, etc.

-\paragraph{Roadmap.}We have organized our paper as follows.
+\paragraph{Roadmap} We have organized our paper as follows.
 In Section~\ref{sec:preli}, we introduce the notations and present some basic mathematical tools used throughout the paper.
-In Section~\ref{sec:analysis}, we present our algorithm, which constructs a sparsity matrix using Grover's Search, and provide a comprehensive analysis of its performance, including time complexity and error analysis.
-In Section~\ref{sec:hsr}, we introduce an algorithm where sparsity matrix is constructed using the half-space reporting data structure.
+In Section~\ref{sec:analysis}, we introduce some technical tools for error analysis of our algorithms.
+In Section~\ref{sec:analysis_of_attention_computation_final}, we introduce our quantum algorithm for approximating the attention matrix.
+Our main result about quantum attention computation in inference is presented in Section~\ref{sec:main_result}.
+In Section~\ref{sec:hsr}, we introduce a classical algorithm where the sparsity matrix is constructed using the half-space reporting data structure.
+Additionally, a detailed examination of the fine-grained hardness result pertaining to the computation of large entries in $QK^\top$ is included in Section~\ref{sec:lower_bound}.
+In Section~\ref{sec:conclusion}, we provide the conclusion of our paper.

-Our achievement revolves around the quantum algorithm for rapid attention computation based on sparsity matrix constructed by two methods above, which is presented in Section~\ref{sec:analysis_of_attention_computation_final}.
-And our main result about quantum attention computation in inference is presented in Section~\ref{sec:main_result}.